openforcefield/openff-evaluator/docs/neat_liquid_property_practices.rst

 To compute the liquid density, a single neat liquid NPT simulation at the temperature and pressure (T,P) is required.

-Relative Uncertainty Targets
+Uncertainty Targets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For this property, we choose a relative uncertainty target of 0.1% (i.e. 1000+-1).
-This choice is based on....
+This choice is based on a reasonably achievable level of uncertainty based on a 10-20 ns simulation.

 References